Parricide vs. patricide

 The nouns parricide and patricide share the definitions (1) the murder of one’s father, and (2) a person who murders his or her father.
 But parricide is sometimes used more generally, referring to the murder of one’s mother, grandparent, or other close relative.

-Patricide‘s roots are easy to trace.
-Pater is the Latin word for father, and -cide is a Latin suffix meaning slayer or murderer.
-Parricide obviously shares the -cide part, but the origins of parri are mysterious.
-There’s a good chance it relates to a Greek word for kinsman, however.
+Both words came to English around the 16th century, and both have Latin roots.
+Pater is the Latin word for father, and –cide is a Latin suffix meaning slayer or murderer.
+Parricide, which comes to English via French from the Latin parricīda, shares the -cide suffix,1 but the origins of parri are more mysterious.
+Different authorities say different things, but there’s a good chance parri relates to peos, a Greek word for kinsman.2

-Mostly, though, the words are variants of each other.
+But for the most part, the words are variants of each other.
 Most dictionaries list parricide as the primary form, and the word appears about twice as often as patricide.
-And though patricide is the more etymologically sound term for the murder of one’s father, parricide is often used as the legal term for that crime.
+And though patricide may be the more etymologically justifiable term for the murder of one’s father, parricide is often the term for that crime in legal contexts.
+Patricide is more often used in the sense one who murders his or her father (at least in historical texts up to the 20th century—instances of the word used this way in this century are difficult or impossible to find).

 Examples

-Reports disclosed that the complainant … filed an attempted parricide case against his son … [Zambonaga Today Online]
+Reports disclosed that the complainant … filed an attempted parricide case against his son.
+[Zambonaga Today Online (2011)]

 Other resources